beeware/briefcase/docs/en/reference/env_management/conda.md

 Briefcase requires the use of Conda 26.5 or higher.

+Conda environment management can only be used for macOS and Windows apps.
+An error will be raised if you attempt to use Conda as an environment manager on any other platform.

 To use Conda as the environment manager in your application, the `conda` binary must be available on your `PATH`.
 It can be installed using any of the [installation methods described in the Conda documentation](https://docs.conda.io/projects/conda/en/stable/user-guide/install/index.html).

 ## Configuration